VINNTWANG/VINNTWANG/README.md

-- 👋 Hi, I’m @VINNTWANG, An indie hacker and founder of @Dragonfly
+- 👋 Hi, I’m @cardib, An indie hacker and founder of @Dragonfly @orion
-- 👀 I’m interested in $$
+- 👀 I’m interested in indie development
-- 🌱 I’m currently learning datascience: economics, politics,  AI-based molecular biology
+- 🌱 I’m currently learning datascience, ecopolitics, AI-based molecular biology
 - 💞️ I’m looking to collaborate on $$$
 - 📫 How to reach me soap@fastemail.io
-- 😄 Pronouns: TK
+- 😄 Pronouns: cd
 - ⚡ Fun fact: I have ADHD and ASD

 <!---